mcg1969/vecLibFort/README.md

-## vecLibFort: Full GFORTRAN compatibility for Apple's vecLib BLAS/LAPACK
+## A GNU Fortran interface to Apple's vecLib BLAS/LAPACK

 ### Introduction

-vecLibFort is lightweight but flexible "shim" designed to correct a small number of incompatibilities between Apple's supplied BLAS and LAPACK libraries and FORTRAN code compiled with modern compilers.
+vecLibFort is lightweight but flexible "shim" designed to rectify the incompatibilities between the vecLib BLAS and LAPACK libraries shipped with Mac OS X and FORTRAN code compiled with modern compilers such as [GNU Fortran][].

 You *will* want this code if you are...